TomasAPrieto/JILI/README.md

 # JILI
-JILI is a novel programming language that supports functional programming, type-checking, mutation, arrays, recursion, and more
+JILI is a novel programming language that supports functional programming, type-checking, recursion, and more

 # Syntax
 A JILI program consists of a single expression.